-- Preheat oven to 425˚.
-Toss cubed sweet potatoes, onions, and olive oil with the spices.
+- Preheat oven to 425˚ F. Toss cubed sweet potatoes, onions, and olive oil with the spices.
 Spread in a single layer in a baking dish.
-Roast for 20-25 minutes until sweet potatoes are tender.
+Roast for 20 to 25 minutes until sweet potatoes are tender.

 - In a bowl, combine black beans, lime juice, and cilantro.
 Mash together and set aside.

 - When sweet potatoes are about done, brush both sides of the tortillas with olive oil.
 Heat a griddle or large skillet over medium-low heat.
 Add tortillas and cook until starting to brown on one side.
 Flip, divide mashed beans between the two tortillas, and crack 1 egg over the beans.
-Reduce heat to low, cover, and let cook until the egg whites are set.*
+Reduce heat to low, cover, and let cook until the egg whites are set (see note).

-- To serve, plate 1 tortilla with ½ the sweet potato mixture and sprinkle with cheese and salsa.
+- To serve, plate 1 tortilla with 1/2 the sweet potato mixture and sprinkle with cheese, salsa, and avocado.
 Serve with extra lime juice if desired.